ed-mare/json_api_server/README.md

 ##### 5) Create Serializers

-SimpleJsonApi serializers use the oj gem (https://github.com/ohler55/oj), a fast JSON parser and Object marshaller.
-Helper classes SimpleJsonApi::AttributesBuilder (sparse fieldsets), SimpleJsonApi::RelationshipsBuilder (relationships/included), SimpleJsonApi::Paginator (pagination), and SimpleJsonApi::MetaBuilder (meta) assist with populating serializers.
+JsonApiServer serializers use the oj gem (https://github.com/ohler55/oj), a fast JSON parser and Object marshaller.
+Helper classes JsonApiServer::AttributesBuilder (sparse fieldsets), JsonApiServer::RelationshipsBuilder (relationships/included), JsonApiServer::Paginator (pagination), and JsonApiServer::MetaBuilder (meta) assist with populating serializers.

 Caching is not built into the serializers